Mar 15, 2017 - Research

 Find Your Inner Neanderthal

-23andMe reports to customers the number of Neanderthal variants they carry, how that compares with other customers, and traits those variants are associated with such as back hair and height.
+23andMe reports to customers the number of Neanderthal variants they carry, how that compares with other customers, and traits those variants are associated with, such as back hair and height.

 The most recent work is the first such successful effort focused on Neanderthals.

-The biggest spit-take of this most recent study, had to do with … spit.
-One researcher said that genetic evidence of an oral microbe in the mouths of these Neanderthals — also found in the mouths of modern humans — suggested that this bacteria was transmitted between Neanderthals and humans implying “that these interactions were much friendlier and much more intimate than anybody … imagined.”
+The biggest spit-take of this most recent study had to do with … spit.
+One researcher said that genetic evidence of an oral microbe in the mouths of these Neanderthals — also found in the mouths of modern humans — suggested that this bacteria was transmitted between Neanderthals and humans, implying “that these interactions were much friendlier and much more intimate than anybody … imagined.”

 “If you’re swapping spit between species, there’s kissing going on, or at least food sharing,” co-author Laura Weyrich told the journal Nature.

 Much like the study of ancient human and Neanderthal DNA, the study of ancient microbiomes has added to what we know about human history.
 Historical changes such as the rise of agriculture and the industrialization age can be plotted in changes in the human microbiome.
-And the information we glean from this research could also help us understand how changes in the microbiome influence human health.
+The information we glean from this research could also help us understand how changes in the microbiome influence human health.

 Stay in the know.